Verndale-Corp/Sitecore-Language-Migration-Tool/README.txt

 There will be lengthy documentation in a blog post on Sitecore

-Review the blog series about Partial Language Fallback on Sitecore, link TBD
+Review the blog series about Partial Language Fallback on Sitecore, http://www.sitecore.net/en-gb/Learn/Blogs/Technical-Blogs/Elizabeth-Spranzani.aspx